saintmac/vyte-api-v2-doc/docs/guides/setup-team-booking.md

 # Set up team booking

 Thanks to the API, you are able to group your user by team.
-The [team API](../reference/teams.md) is really versatile so that you can represent all types of organizational structure, from structural to matrix structure.
+The [team API](../reference/teams.md) is really versatile so that you can represent all types of organizational structure, from hierarchical to matrix structure.

 Here we will learn how to create and manage our first team.
 At the end, we will see how to create a team's event.

 > NB: a team's event isn't an event between the member of a team.
-A team event allow you to create new appointment with someone of the team.
+A team event allows you to create new appointment with someone of the team.
 For instance, you can create an event with the Sales team, and it will automatically assign the event to someone of the sales team (based on some parameters you can set up).

 [[toc]]